 The last decade of digital disruption has given consumers easy and effective solutions that were recently unimaginable, yet waning happiness levels prove that their core emotional needs remain unmet.
 Because human beings are social animals who evolved to make decisions not just with themselves in mind but with an eye to the social impact of their choices, prepare for consumers and brands to engineer new relationships that emphasize identity, purpose, and connection.

+For more on the customer in 2020, listen to our discussion on Forrester’s What It Means podcast.
 To understand the major dynamics that will impact consumers and firms next year, download Forrester’s Predictions 2020 guide.